XingtongMu92/Code-for-PTP/README.md

-# Code and Data for Retrieval-Conditioned Probabilistic Trajectory Prediction for Maritime Early Warning Using AIS Sensor Data," submitted to *IEEE Sensors Journal*.
+# Code and Data for Retrieval-Conditioned Probabilistic Trajectory Prediction for Maritime Early Warning Using AIS Sensor Data

-This repository contains the reference implementation for the paper:
+This repository provides the reference implementation and datasets for the following paper:

-> Xingtong Mu, Xueling Duan, and Ke Deng, "Retrieval-Conditioned Probabilistic Trajectory Prediction for Maritime Early Warning Using AIS Sensor Data," submitted to *IEEE Sensors Journal*.
+> Xingtong Mu, Xueling Duan, and Ke Deng, “Retrieval-Conditioned Probabilistic Trajectory Prediction for Maritime Early Warning Using AIS Sensor Data,” submitted to *IEEE Sensors Journal*.

+## 1. Repository Structure

 ```text
 ├── Code for the main program